Korea TESOL Journal

 The Korea TESOL Journal (KTJ) is a refereed journal, welcoming previously unpublished practical and scholarly articles on topics of significance to individuals concerned with the teaching of English as a foreign language.
 KTJ particularly focuses on articles that are relevant and applicable to the Korean EFL context.
 KTJ is scheduled to release two issues annually.

-This call for papers is soliciting submissions for Volume 13, Number 1, scheduled for publication in the first half of 2017.
+This call for papers is soliciting a few additional submissions for Volume 14, Number 1, scheduled for publication in mid-2018.
 The earlier the submission, the earlier it will be considered.

-As the Journal employs a rolling submission system, we are also accepting submissions for Volume 13, Number 2 (to be published in the second half of 2017).
+As the Journal employs a rolling submission system, we are also accepting submissions for Volume 14, Number 2 (to be published in late 2018).
 Submissions to KTJ are entered into the review process as they are submitted (unlike conference proposals, which are reviewed after the deadline has passed).
 Therefore, the sooner a paper is submitted, the sooner notification regarding acceptance can be made, and the sooner accepted papers can complete the review and editing process.

 Areas of interest include but are not limited to: